chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

     On first run, you'll be prompted to enter your phone number and the code sent by Telegram.

+    **Note**: The script now uses a modular architecture with components in the `utils/` directory.
+All dependencies and imports are handled automatically.

 ## Usage

 1.  **Send a compressed file** to your user account (the one running this script) from any chat.